Lumae Privacy Policy

 For individuals whose data processing is subject to the California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA), we use your personal information for the business or commercial purposes described above.
 Our use of personal information is reasonably necessary and proportionate to achieve the operational purpose for which it was collected or processed, or for another disclosed purpose that is compatible with the context in which the personal information was collected.10

-V. Sharing and Disclosure of Information
+VI.
+Sharing and Disclosure of Information

 Lumae does not "sell" personal information, nor do we "share" personal information for cross-context behavioral advertising, as those terms are defined under the CCPA/CPRA.1 We do not use third-party advertising networks that track your activity across different websites.